risan/risanbagja.com-depricated/src/posts/2018-02-13-installing-sql-server-on-macos.md

 $ docker rmi microsoft/mssql-server-linux:2017-latest
 ```

 It's a bit inconvenience to run the `sqlcmd` from within the container in order to work with the database.
-Luckily there are some tools that you can for interfacing with SQL Server:
+Luckily there are some tools that you can use for interfacing with SQL Server:

 - [TablePlus](https://tableplus.io/): This is my favorite one.
 A native macOS application that works not only with MySQL and SQL Server databases but also Postgres and Redis!
 - [SQL Operations Studio](https://docs.microsoft.com/en-us/sql/sql-operations-studio/download): This one is coming from Microsoft and can be run on Windows, macOS or Linux.